SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

     balanced-token --> ``{`` balanced-tokens-OPT ``}``
     balanced-token --> Any identifier, keyword, literal, or operator balanced-token --> Any punctuation except ``(``, ``)``, ``[``, ``]``, ``{``, or ``}``

-..
-TODO:
-    Find out if there's a solution to the "!" inverted attributes problem.
-    It'd be nice if we didn't have to use ! for this meaning too.
-    If we decide to keep it, I'll need to update the grammar accordingly.
-    UPDATE: According to [Contributor 7746], we'll leave it in for now, so that we can eventually use it for @!objc.
-We probably won't have @!objc before WWDC.